-Further, the recast EU directive on deposit guarantee schemes (DGSD) entered into force.
-The revised DGSD requires EU Member States to ensure that by 3 July 2024 the available financial means of the deposit guarantee schemes reach a minimum target level of 0.8 per cent. of the covered deposits of credit institutions; the schemes are to be funded through regular contributions (ex-ante) to the deposit guarantee schemes.
+In April 2014, the new EU directive on deposit guarantee schemes (DGSD) was adopted and EU Member States had until 3 July 2015 to implement it into national law.
+The revised DGSD requires EU Member States to ensure that by 3 July 2024 the available financial means of the deposit guarantee schemes reach a minimum target level of 0.8 per cent. of the covered deposits of credit institutions; the schemes are to be funded through regular contributions before the event (ex-ante) to the deposit guarantee schemes.
 (The UK currently operates an ex-post financing where fees are required after a payment to depositors has occurred.)
-In case of insufficient ex-ante funds, the deposit guarantee scheme will collect immediate ex-post contributions from the banking sector, and, as a last resort they will have access to alternative funding arrangements such as loans from public or private third parties.
-In February 2014, in its Annual Report and Accounts, the PRA stated that it intends to consult on the implementation of the DGSD in Q3 of 2014.
-It is possible, as a result of the new directive, that future FSCS levies on the Issuer may differ from those at present, and such reforms could result in us incurring additional costs and liabilities, which may adversely affect its business, financial conditions and/or results of operations.
+In case of insufficient ex-ante funds, the deposit guarantee scheme will collect immediate after the event (ex-post) contributions from the banking sector, and, as a last resort they will have access to alternative funding arrangements such as loans from public or private third parties.
+The PRA has consulted on the UK implementation of the DGSD and published final rules on 1 April 2015.
+These rules proposed, amongst other things, that the ex-ante contributions are met by funds already collected under the UK bank levy (with the ability, in the case of insufficient funds, to collect immediate ex-post contributions) and changes to the UK FSCS which would introduce temporary high balance deposit protection, up to £1 million (an increase to the current £85,000 deposit protection limit, which itself will reduce to £75,000 with effect from 1 January 2016), for up to six months for certain limited types of deposits.
+It is possible, as a result of the new directive, that future FSCS levies on the Issuer may differ from those at present, and such reforms could result in the Issuer incurring additional costs and liabilities, which may adversely affect its business, financial conditions and/or results of operations.